โœ๐ŸฝAP English Language

 Why This Matters

-Figurative language isn't just decoration—it's the engine of persuasion.
-On the AP English Language exam, you're being tested on your ability to recognize how writers manipulate language to shape meaning, evoke emotion, and influence audiences.
+Figurative language isn't just decoration.
+It's the engine of persuasion.
+On the AP English Language exam, you're tested on your ability to recognize how writers manipulate language to shape meaning, evoke emotion, and influence audiences.
 Every metaphor, every instance of irony, every carefully placed allusion represents a rhetorical choice that affects how readers interpret and respond to an argument.
-Understanding these techniques allows you to analyze the relationship between style and substance, a core skill for both multiple-choice questions and the rhetorical analysis essay.
+Understanding these techniques lets you analyze the relationship between style and substance, which is a core skill for both multiple-choice questions and the rhetorical analysis essay.

 Techniques of Comparison and Association